MichaelARestrepoross/Game-Store/README.md

 To use: npm run checkout ABCD

 2. removeCustomer(customers, id)

 To use: npm run removeCustomer ABCD

+3. showCustomers(): Shows all users name, id, current balance and if they are a member or not

+To use: npm run showCustomers

-3. addBalance(CustomerId, amount of cash): Adds cash in cents to a specific customer useing their id and the cash amount in cents after.
+4. addBalance(CustomerId, amount of cash): Adds cash in cents to a specific customer useing their id and the cash amount in cents after.

 To use : npm run addBalance ABCD 5000 to add $50.00 dollars